skullbite/Edak-Engine/README.md

 # Edak Engine (Alpha)

-A fork of Kade Engine v1.5 that makes characters, song events and stages h-scriptable.
+A fork of Kade Engine v1.5 that looks to make FNF easier to softcode and configure.

 (Not intended for use on web right now.)
 # Credits